Adaptive Log-Euclidean Metrics for SPD Matrix Learning: Preliminaries

 \begin{definition}[Isometries] If $\{M, g\}$ and $\{\widetilde{M}, \widetilde{g}\}$ are both Riemannian manifolds, a smooth map $f: M \rightarrow$ $\widetilde{M}$ is called a (Riemannian) isometry if it is a diffeomorphism that satisfies $f^{*} \tilde{g}=g$. \end{definition} If two manifolds are isometric, they can be viewed as equivalent.
 Riemannian operators in these two manifolds are closely related. \begin{definition}[Bi-invariance] A Riemannian metric $g$ over a Lie group $\{G, \odot\}$ is left-invariant, if for any $x,y \in G$ and $V_1,V_2 \in T_x\calM$,

 where $L_x(y) = x \odot y$ is left translation, and $L_{x*,y}$ is the differential map of $L_x$ at $y$.
 Right-invariance is defined similarly.
-A metric over a Lie group is bi-invariant, if it is both left and right invariant. \end{definition} Bi-invariant metrics are the most convenient metrics on Lie, as they enjoy many excellent properties \cite[Chatper~V]{sternberg1999lectures}.
+A metric over a Lie group is bi-invariant if both left- and right-invariant. \end{definition} Bi-invariant metrics are the most convenient metrics on Lie, as they enjoy many excellent properties \cite[Ch.~V]{sternberg1999lectures}.

 The exponential \& logarithmic maps and parallel transportation are also crucial for Riemannian approaches in machine learning.
-To bypass the notation burdens caused by their definitions, we review the geometric reinterpretation of these operators, introduced in \citet{pennec2006riemannian, do1992riemannian}.
+To bypass the notation burdens caused by their definitions, we review the geometric reinterpretation of these operators \cite{pennec2006riemannian, do1992riemannian}.
 In detail, in a manifold $\calM$, geodesics correspond to straight lines in the Euclidean space.
 A tangent vector $\overrightarrow{x y} \in T_x\calM$ can be locally identified to a point $y$ on the manifold by geodesic starting at $x$ with initial velocity of $\overrightarrow{x y}$, i.e. $y=\rieexp_x(\overrightarrow{x y})$.
-On the other hand, logarithmic map is the inverse of exponential map, generating the initial velocity of the geodesic connecting $x$ and $y$, i.e. $\overrightarrow{x y}=\rielog_x(y)$.
+On the other hand, the logarithmic map is the inverse of the exponential map, generating the initial velocity of the geodesic connecting $x$ and $y$, i.e. $\overrightarrow{x y}=\rielog_x(y)$.
 These two operators generalize the idea of addition and subtraction in Euclidean space.
-For the parallel transportation $\pt{x}{y}(V)$, it is a generalization of parallelly moving a vector along a curve in the Euclidean space. we summarize the reinterpretation in \cref{tb:reinter_riem_operators}.
+For the parallel transportation $\pt{x}{y}(V)$, it is a generalization of parallelly moving a vector along a curve in Euclidean space. we summarize the reinterpretation in \cref{tb:reinter_riem_operators}.